On the duality of generalized Lie and Hopf algebras: The classical result of Michaelis

 where $U^c$ denotes the universal enveloping Hopf algebra of a Lie coalgebra.
 This result was proven in \cite[page 31-32]{Mich}.
 Our result \thref{Michaelis} comes out as

 which is the original result of Michaelis \cite{Mich2}, where $Q(H)$ denotes the Lie coalgebra of indecomposables of a Hopf algebra.
 More precisely, $Q(H)=I/I^2$, where $I=\ker\varepsilon$.

 \begin{remark}\relabel{gegradeerdeversieMichaelis} Putting $\Dd=(\Vect^{\ZZ_{2}},\ot,k)$ and $\Cc=({\Vect^{\ZZ_{2}}}^{op},\ot^{op},k)$ ($\Vect^{\ZZ_{2}}$ being the category of $\ZZ_{2}$-graded vector spaces and degree-preserving morphisms), we now consider the symmetry in both categories to be the following one: for any pair of objects $(V,W)$ in $\Vect^{\ZZ_2}$, we put One then computes easily that algebras in $\Dd$ are precisely superalgebras, Lie algebras in $\Dd$ are exactly Lie superalgebras, etc. Now, replacing $X^{*}$ by $\HOM_{k}(X,k)$ ($\HOM_{k}(-,k)$ being the right adjoint to the endofunctor $-\ot k$ on $\Vect^{\ZZ_{2}}$) in the above, we get a ``super'' version of Michaelis' theorem. \\Now recall the Hom-construction from \cite{CG}.
 Using same notation as in the cited paper, put $\Dd=\widetilde{\Hh}(\Vect)$ and $\Cc=\widetilde{\Hh}(\Vect)^{op}$.
 Propositions 1.1 and 1.2 in \cite{CG} assert that $\Dd$ and $\Cc$ are both additive, symmetric (non-strict) monoidal categories.
-Taking also Proposition 1.6 into account, one can develop a ``Hom'' version of Michaelis' theorem, along the same lines as here above. \end{remark}
+Taking also Proposition 1.6 into account, one can develop a ``Hom'' version of Michaelis' theorem, along the same lines as here above. \end{remark} \begin{remark}\relabel{Prost} Instead of considering vector spaces over a field , let us take the category of modules $\Mm_{R}$ over an arbitrary commutative ring $R$.
+Just as in the example elaborated above, taking duals determines a liftable pair of functors also here, so we still get a lifted adjunction at the bialgebra level.\\ However, for the lifted adjunction to map $R$-Hopf algebras to $R$-Hopf algebras, extra conditions are necessary in order for the conditions of \thref{uoadjunction} to be fulfilled. \cite[Theorem 51]{PS} asserts that when $R$ is noetherian and absolutely flat, these conditions are met. {Remark however, that the theorem of Michaelis still holds in this setting, as it follows from our general theory (see \thref{uoLwL}) that even in this case $\uoL UK$ is still a Hopf algebra for any Lie algebra $K$.} \end{remark}